 Also, make sure that you find a tool that has both capital and lowercase letters so that you can help your child make the connection between the two.
 This will speed up their learning because you are building on what your child already knows.

-Once your child can correctly match the capital letter with it’s lowercase letter on their own and tell you their name, CONGRATULATIONS you have completed step 1!
+Once your child can correctly match the capital letter with it’s lowercase letter on their own and tell you its name, CONGRATULATIONS you have completed step 1!
 You are ready to move on to Step 2.

 This post contains affiliate links.